CodeItQuick/CodeItQuick.github.io/_drafts/2024-12-04-Automated-Pull-Request-Reviewer.md

 tags: quality all
 ---

+# Main Question

+What should we focus on first?
+I'm thinking code abstractions would be the "most useful" and "most interesting".
+Which means we'd have to learn how to use the nltk library, how to separate out the words in code, and build our own model for determining the level of abstraction of concepts within the code.

 # What is the automated pull request reviewer primarily focused on?

 First we have to define what it's not focused on.
 Mainly, we do not want to overlap with already readily available